ncatlab/nlab-content/pages/8/6/4/4/4468/content.md

 * In impredicative constructive mathematics, one can prove that every preorder has a unique positivity predicate, which must match Definition \ref{constdef}.

-* In predicative mathematics with classical logic, one can prove that every poset has a unique positivity predicate, which must match the Definition \ref{preddef}.
+* In predicative mathematics with classical logic, one can prove that every preorder has a unique positivity predicate, which must match Definition \ref{preddef}.

-* In [[classical mathematics]] (with [[classical logic]] and impredicativity), all the definitions are equivalent.
+* In [[classical mathematics]] (with [[classical logic]] and impredicativity), all of the definitions are equivalent.

 ## Examples